ovh/docs/pages/platform/databases/redis_08_vrack/guide.en-au.md

 ![Name virtual network](images/redis_08_vrack_06.png){.thumbnail}

-Choose the regions where you want your virtual network operate.
+Choose the regions where you want your virtual network to operate.

-The subnets addresses are automaticly ajusted, depends on the number of regions you choose.
+The subnets addresses are automatically ajusted, depending on the number of regions you choose.

 ![Choose regions](images/redis_08_vrack_07.png){.thumbnail}

-Your Vrack is ready!
+Your vRack is ready!

-### Create a Redis database connected to the private network
+### Creating a Redis database connected to the private network

 Create a new Redis database service: